-These are testing times for the food and drink industry, with UK food prices hitting 13.3% in December 2022, the highest since 2005 when records began.
+These are testing times for the food and drink industry, with food inflation rising to 18.2% in the year to February 2023, the highest level of inflation in 45 years.
 With several factors in play, not least the rising cost of energy, raw materials and transport, alongside geopolitical uncertainty, recruitment gaps and the onset of a recession, supply chain issues continue to hinder progress for many food businesses.

 Barriers to overcome